zaidOussama/testGit/README.md

 # testGit
-this is for tresting git
+this is for testing git